-Source: Survey of local government officials and local government web site
+Source: Survey of local government officials and local government web sites.

 1/ The rate is 2% on accident and health insurance policies, on surplus line brokers, and on health insurance premiums and HMO's.
-Of insurance premiums taxes generated by policies with health maintenance organizations (HMO), 75% of the 2.0% and 100% of 2% Medicare HMOs premium tax is distributed to the Healthy DC and Health Care Expansion Fund for providing affordable health benefits to eligible individuals.

 2/ The rate is 3% on unauthorized insurers and surplus line brokers.